KarlHegbloom/zotero-texmacs-integration/README.md

 improvements...
 It is temporary and will be merged into master when it's working.

+Do not open your important "production" documents with this version yet!
+It will modify the <zcite> tags in place to update them to the new version and I have not incorporated that into the master branch so opening the document then saving it will make it not work anymore in the other branch of this program.
+Use save-as immediately, or better, make a copy of the file first and then use it for experimentation only until this is nailed down well enough to not blow away your documents.

 **It's almost ready!** It inserts citations and bibliographies again and the lazy interning of the zfield data is working very well...

+    * clipboard-cut and clipboard-paste do the right thing when zfields are cut and pasted.

+    * buffer-set-part-mode is overloaded and clears the interned
+      <zfield-data> so that the tm-zotero-ext:ensure reinterns only
+      the visible tags... sort of; it actually typesets the invisible ones too for some reason, so I have to actually look at the part-mode and tree-search-upwards for the show-part tag.

+      * It is still not working quite right...
+But is fairly useable now.
+It is very quick!

-I still need to work on clipboard-cut, clipboard-paste, and the references list after the bibliography entries needs to be redone.
+    * The references list after the bibliography entries needs to be re-done.
+That's probably next.

 ## Important Changes for this branch: ##